Part 4: "My Haunted Life"

 “Uh…Stevie Nick’s mother?”
 I tried to sound cocky so that my friends wouldn’t see how nonplussed I actually was.

-"We went into the club &
+"We went into the club & it was as expected, dark with loud music." |

 “Funny.”
 She chuckled, as her breath gently tickled my ear.
 She continued to whisper in my ear.
 “No, Sweetheart…It’s me Evie.”